3 TIPS FOR CHOOSING THE RIGHT SKI & SNOWBOARD GOGGLES

-All masks provide 100% protection from Ultraviolet.
+All goggles provide 100% protection from harmfull Ultraviolet rays.
 The main difference comes from the level of protection according to the brightness to avoid glare or poor visibility.

 - S1 screen for a cloudy day